Briefing package for the President of the King’s Privy Council - 2023

 Through previous mandate letters, the Minister of Emergency Preparedness was asked to lead 20 mandate commitments, supported by four departments:

 Of the 20 commitments, 3 were completed, 5 are underway and on track and 12 are underway with some challenges or delays.
-A summary of the objective and status of commitments led or co-led by PCO is attached at Annex A. The full list of commitments is attached at Annex B. Public Safety Canada will report on the status of their mandate commitments under a separate cover.
+A summary of the objective and status of commitments led or co-led by PCO can be found in Annex A. The full list of commitments can be found in Annex B. Public Safety Canada will report on the status of their mandate commitments under a separate cover.

 The mandate letter commitments support led by PCO reflect the Minister’s whole-of-government role in leading the emergency management function and serve to reinforce system-wide planning and coordination.